joey3001/testGhPages/README.md

             git clone https://github.com/joey3001/Galactic-Calculator.git

-#### Follow these instructions to use npm to install the project's required packages & open the project in your default browser.
+#### Follow these instructions to use npm to install the project's required packages, test the project's functions, and open the project in your default browser.

 1. Make sure you've downloaded Node.js.
 If you haven't, you can download it at [this link](https://nodejs.org/en/download/)
 2. Use the cd command to enter the cloned directory.
 Once you are within the cloned directory, enter the following command into your terminal to install the project's required packages :